jonnor/datascience-master/README.md

 * Energy usage at Bitraf/c-base, relative to weather.
 Anomaly detection, reporting/monitoring
 * CNC usage at Bitraf.
 How many of the jobs/parts can be done on a 60x120 cm workarea machine.
 Take gcode/dxfs from Dropbox, analyse
+* Predicting likelyhood of someone opening for guests upon ringing the doorbell.

 Machine learning